BANKEX/asset-toolkit/ISAO/README.md

 ###### MONEY_BACK STATE

 In the MONEY_BACK state, investors should request back ETH they.
-They can do it either:
+They can do it by:

-- By calling a payable function on the contact.
+- Calling a payable function on the contact.
 In that case, all the ETH will be transferred to the caller account.
 If caller pay any ETH with transaction ISAO contract return it to the caller;

-- By calling `refundShare` function.
+- Calling `refundShare` function.
 In that case, a caller should specify an amount of tokens that he wants to refund back to ETH to his account.

 ##### 4. Change state from DISTRIBUTION or MONEY_BACK to DEPRECATED

 ![distribution-or-money-back-to-deprecated](https://artall64.github.io/tmp-isao-images/distribution-or-money-back-to-deprecated.svg)

-When distribution period ends, the contract automatically changes its state DEPRECATED.
+When distribution period ends, the contract automatically changes its state to DEPRECATED.

 ###### DEPRECATED STATE